slead/GeoPortalGenie/readme.md

 ### [Installation](#installation)

 This installation guide explains the steps required to install and configure GeoPortal Genie on your system.
 This documentation is aimed at technically-literate users who are comfortable working in a web development environment.
-Please contact us if you have any questions while installing and configuring GeoPortal Genie on your system.

 The following diagram illustrates the relationship between GeoPortal Genie and Esri Geoportal Server: